 LEAB members meet with staff from Cal ICH and other Council departments and agencies to provide thought partnership on a variety of policies and programs.
 They serve as a resource for questions from Council partners on policy design and implementation as well as move forward with their own priorities that guide their work and advocacy efforts.
 Priorities are regularly identified by LEAB members, and Cal ICH staff help identify projects for them to take on within those priorities.
-Their 2023 priorities are as follows:
+Their current priorities are as follows:

 - 1. Work to End Criminalization of People Experiencing Homelessness: Advocate against laws and practices that penalize individuals experiencing homelessness. - 2.
 Promote a Focus on Prevention: Emphasize strategies that prevent homelessness before it occurs. - 3.
 Advocate for More Affordable, Permanent, Supportive, and Sustainable Housing: Push for increased availability of long-term, affordable housing options with supportive services. - 4.
-Center Lived Experience/Expertise in Decision Making: Ensure that individuals with lived experience are integral to the decision-making processes at all levels. - The LEAB's priorities serve to highlight the issues members view as most urgent for the Council and other system leaders to address, guide the LEAB in accepting project requests that align with their priorities, and develop LEAB-driven initiatives.
-The Cal ICH LEAB Members webpage contains an updated list of member photos and biographical statements.
+Center Lived Experience/Expertise in Decision Making: Ensure that individuals with lived experience are integral to the decision-making processes at all levels.

+The LEAB's priorities serve to highlight the issues members view as most urgent for the Council and other system leaders to address, guide the LEAB in accepting project requests that align with their priorities, and develop LEAB-driven initiatives.